Skip to content

 Which NAS brands are supported?

 Pixette works with any NAS or cloud storage that supports WebDAV, including Synology, QNAP, TrueNAS, Nextcloud, and Western Digital.
-Check our setup guides for step-by-step instructions.
+Check the setup guides for step-by-step instructions.

 How does the randomisation work?